rithreaksa/rps_challenge/README.md

 - [JavaScript Random](https://github.com/chartjs/Chart.js/issues/4209)

 ## Improvement plans

-- To add table to display statistic data
 - To write test for validating statistic data
 - To add levels to the game to have Beginner, Advanced and Expert levels.